rorro6787/ImageTracking/README.md

 ## Introduction

-The goal of this project is to create a system that can automatically detect and track handwritten digits in video frames and calculate operations based on those digits.
+The goal of this project is to create a system that can automatically detect and track hands of human beings placed in different shapes for the rock paper scissors game and inference the final result of the game when the input image for our model is composed of 2 hands facing each other in a game.
 This can be useful for educational purposes, automated grading systems, and more.

 ## Features

-- Detection and tracking of handwritten digits in video using YOLO
+- Detection and tracking of hands using YOLO
 - Preprocessing and augmentation of training data
 - Training scripts for custom YOLO models
 - Evaluation scripts to assess model performance
-- Arithmetic operations on detected digits
+- Inference the result of the game
 - PDF explanation of all the code: [Donwload the PDF document](https://github.com/rorro6787/ImageTracking/blob/main/Image_Tracking_YOLO.pdf)

 ## Requirements